Kabelo-Malaka/Hackathon-Workflow-2025/docs/prd.md

 I want REST API endpoints for template CRUD operations, so that the frontend can create, retrieve, update, and delete workflow templates.

+**MVP Scope Note:** Custom fields and conditional rules removed from API.

 **Acceptance Criteria:**
 1. API endpoints exist: POST /api/templates, GET /api/templates, GET /api/templates/{id}, PUT /api/templates/{id}, DELETE /api/templates/{id}
 2. Only HR_ADMIN and ADMINISTRATOR roles can access template management endpoints
-3. POST creates new template with tasks, custom fields, and conditional rules in single transaction
+3. POST creates new template with tasks in single transaction *(MVP: no custom fields or conditional rules)*
 4. GET /api/templates returns list of all templates with summary info (id, name, type, is_active)
-5. GET /api/templates/{id} returns complete template details including all tasks, custom fields, and conditional rules
+5. GET /api/templates/{id} returns complete template details including all tasks *(MVP: no custom fields or conditional rules)*
-6. PUT updates template and cascades updates to tasks, fields, and rules (replaces entire structure)
+6. PUT updates template and cascades updates to tasks (replaces entire structure)
 7. DELETE soft-deletes template (sets is_active=false) to preserve history
 8. Templates cannot be deleted if they're in use by active workflows (return 409 Conflict with message)
-9. API uses DTOs for request/response (TemplateDTO, TaskDTO, CustomFieldDTO, ConditionalRuleDTO)
+9. API uses DTOs for request/response (TemplateDTO, TaskDTO) *(MVP: no CustomFieldDTO or ConditionalRuleDTO)*
 10. All operations update audit columns and are logged for audit trail
 11. Swagger documentation is auto-generated for all endpoints